 “I give a damn.
 I took an oath.
 I’m not going to let them die without trying.”
 She grabbed the radio, “Major, this is Sparrow what’s your current location?
 Over.”

 “Sparrow we are on the roof of a warehouse.
 The enemy has surrounded us.
 Over.”

 She turned towards Hook, “You ever do a hot extraction?”

 “Oh shit.”
 He quickly undid his harness and squeezed into the passenger cabin.
-He took a piece of webbing and cliped it from his waist to a D-ring mounted overhead.
+He took a piece of webbing and clipped it from his waist to a D-ring mounted overhead.
 Wrench Bender followed suit.
-Once clipped he opened the door, “All clear back here.”
+Once secured, he opened the door, “All clear back here.”

 “Falcon listen up.
 I’m coming in fast.
 There will be no touchdown.
 We gotta do a hot extraction.
 Over.”